Kammelleon/UltiLoggerV2/README.md

 # Usage

-After preparation stage you can now set some settings according to your requirements such as time to send email, time to log datetime inside log file etc.
+After preparation stage you can now set some settings according to your requirements, such as time to send email, time to log datetime inside log file etc.
 In order to do this you can set the following variables:
 - log_file_location - defines the location where logs will be saved